NUWCDIVNPT/stig-manager/README.md

 # STIG Manager

-STIG Manager is software for managing the assessment of Information Systems for compliance with [security checklists](https://public.cyber.mil/stigs/) published by the United States (U.S.) Defense Information Systems Agency (DISA).
+STIG Manager is an API and Web client for managing the assessment of Information Systems for compliance with [security checklists](https://public.cyber.mil/stigs/) published by the United States (U.S.) Defense Information Systems Agency (DISA).
 STIG Manager supports DISA checklists [distributed](https://public.cyber.mil/stigs/downloads/) as either a Security Technical Implementation Guide (STIG) or a Security Requirements Guide (SRG).

 Our Project incorporates software developed since 2012 by the [U.S. Naval Undersea Warfare Center Division Newport (NUWCDIVNPT)](https://www.navsea.navy.mil/Home/Warfare-Centers/NUWC-Newport/).
 Our initial goal is to "modernize" the original software to provide STIG Management services via a REST API that supports a choice of data storage backends.